What benefits can employers offer to improve employee retention?

 Before overhauling your employee benefits package, start by understanding why your employees are leaving.
 Conduct interviews with or survey employees who are leaving as well as those you still have the opportunity to retain.
 Collect information on what employees like about your company's benefits as well as what may be driving them out the door.

 Flexible work options.
 By far, flexible work options are the most sought-after work benefit today.
 Widespread research shows that employees want flexibility in where and when they work.
 Many employees are seeking fully remote positions that allow them to work from anywhere.
 In workplaces where fully remote options are not feasible, hybrid arrangements that allow employees a couple of days each week to work from home are popular.
 For jobs that can't be performed remotely at all, flexible work hours, such as allowing employees to work during non-traditional hours or compressed workweeks, is the next best thing.
-According to research by SHRM, 42 percent of organizations that saw higher or much higher turnover in early 2021 have implemented new or additional remote-work or flexibility options to reduce turnover.
-See Managing Flexible Work Arrangements.
+According to SHRM's 2024 Employee Benefits Survey, 70% of organizations said that flexible work benefits were either "extremely important" or "very important" to their workforces.

 Career development.
 Employees feel more engaged when they believe that their employer is invested in their growth and career development.
 Employers can highlight career path options within the organization, allowing employees to visualize what opportunities are available.
 Organizations can also offer development tools such as mentoring and coaching to assist employees in obtaining their goals.
 See Developing Employee Career Paths and Ladders.

 Mental health and wellness.
 Workers are seeking employers who care about their employees' mental well-being and invest in training, education, benefits and programs that connect employees with treatment options and mental health care providers.
-Mercer's 2021 Health on Demand report found that 42 percent of employees with access to mental health benefits said they're more likely to stay at their current organization than if they didn't have those resources.
-See Creating a Mental Health-Friendly Workplace.
+In 2023, 43% of workers said they would likely leave their job for a new one offering better mental health benefits, emphasizing the growing importance of benefits in retention strategies, according to SHRM research presented at the EN Insights Forum.

 Great pay and health care benefits are fairly consistent drivers of retention.
 But in today's labor market, that might not be enough.
 Employers need to think outside the box.
 Start by investing in comprehensive surveys on employee benefits to identify what perks competitors are offering to lure employees.
 Or better yet, be a trailblazer and offer benefits that might not be mainstream to set your company apart from others.
 Some desirable perks and benefits that may entice employees to stay include: